aufau/SaberMod/README.rst

 g_infiniteAmmo <0|1>
   Players spawn with infinite ammo for all weapons.

+g_ingameMotd <message|none>
+  Ingame message of the day shown to all players.
+May contain \n for newline and \\ for backslash.

 g_instagib <0|1>
   Enable simple instagib mode for all weapons.
 Splash does no damage.